Tribute (song): Other versions

 Polish heavy metal band Nocny Kochanek has recorded a Polish version of the song in 2018, called Tribjut (English word "tribute" as heard in Polish).
 The story revolves around two members of the band strolling around Warsaw in the night until they meet the Devil lying down on a street.
 They all go binge drinking in the capital of Poland, culminating with the Devil passing out.

 In popular culture

 "Tribute" was released as a downloadable track for Rock Band in addition to appearing as a playable track for Guitar Hero Live.
+On March 5, 2026, it was added to the rhythm game Fortnite Festival as a purchasable track.